romamik/oauth2-proxy-demo/readme.md

 docker-compose up --build
 ```

 In the browser, go to http://localhost:4180.
-It will show a page with the `Login with github` button.
-After clicking the button you will be redirected to your github account and then back to the server.
+It will show a page with the `Login with GitHub` button.
+After clicking the button, you will be redirected to your GitHub account and then back to the server.

-Test if everything works as expected.
+Test if everything works as expected:
-* http://localhost:4180/oauth2/userinfo - should show your user info from github.
+* http://localhost:4180/oauth2/userinfo - should show your user info from GitHub.
 * http://localhost:4180/oauth2/sign_out - should sign you out.
-After this the userinfo endpoint will return 401 Unauthorized error.
+After this, the userinfo endpoint will return a 401 Unauthorized error.
-* http://localhost:4180/oauth2/start - should sign you in just like clicking the `Login with github` button.
+* http://localhost:4180/oauth2/start - should sign you in just like clicking the `Login with GitHub` button.
 * http://localhost:4180/oauth2/auth - will respond with 202 Accepted or 401 Unauthorized.

-## Proxify the server
+## Proxify the Server

-The server is a simple node app that shows information about the request.
+The server is a simple Node app that shows information about the request.
 The full code is as follows:
 ```js
 const express = require('express');
 const app = express();